 This item permits the Governing Board to review and discuss the status of K-12 education-related legislation proposed in the second regular session of the Fifty-fifth Arizona legislature this year.
 The attachment provided with this item identifies the currently proposed legislation.
-Information updated/added since the Board's February 8, 2022 review is noted in BLUE.
+Information updated/added since the Board's March 8, 2022 review is noted in BLUE.
+Information deleted pursuant to Committee amendment is in RED.